huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Float
 - [ ] Wiggle

-#### Brenda Barnes launched the corporate "returnship" program for moms at which company"
+#### Brenda Barnes launched the corporate "returnship" program for moms at which company?

 - [x] Sara Lee
 - [ ] Huggies